TheSchilk/psMCU/Doc/ProgrammingGuide.md

 # Programming Guide

 ## Architecture Overview
-psMCU features two 8 bit registers (A & B) onto which the instructions add.
+psMCU features two 8 bit registers (A & B) onto which the instructions act.

 The program is a sequence of 16 bit instructions stored in their own ROM with a 14 bit address bus allowing for up to aprox.
 16K instructions.

-psMCU features 4096 bytes of freely usable heap RAM and 4096 Stack RAM which are completely separate, Additionally there is accommodation for up to 256 peripheral and status registers which share an address space with the heap RAM.
+psMCU features 4096 bytes of freely usable heap RAM and 4096 bytes of Stack RAM which are completely separate, Additionally there is accommodation for up to 256 peripheral and status registers which share an address space with the heap RAM.

 The heap RAM is referred to simply as RAM, while the Stack RAM is refereed to